kfkhalili/x-ray-trust/docs/OAUTH_SETUP.md

 **Google:**
 - Check that your redirect URI in Google Cloud Console exactly matches: `https://<project-ref>.supabase.co/auth/v1/callback`
 - Make sure there are no trailing slashes

+**X.com:**
+- Check that your Callback URI in X Developer Portal exactly matches: `https://<project-ref>.supabase.co/auth/v1/callback`
+- Make sure there are no trailing slashes

 **GitHub:**